rak-ko/Git-Remote-Account-Manager/README.md

 # Github Account Manager
 ## About
-- Simple command line app for managing github accounts
+- Simple command line app for managing git remote accounts
 - Automatically sets ssh config
 - Windows/Linux
 - **!!!
 All ssh keys have to be inside the default .ssh folder !!!**